polycfd/apecss/README.md

 - The [README.md](README.md) file is the file you are currently reading.

 ## How to cite us
-If you use APECSS for your scientific work, please consider citing the [paper](https://doi.org/10.1063/5.0131930) introducing the theoretical foundation of APECSS
+If you use APECSS for your scientific work, please consider citing the [paper](https://doi.org/10.21105/joss.05435) introducing the features and capabilities of APECSS

-    F. Denner and S. Schenke, Modeling acoustic emissions and shock formation of cavitation bubbles, Physics of Fluids 35 (2023), 012114.
+    F. Denner and S. Schenke, APECSS: A software library for cavitation bubble dynamics and acoustic emissions.
+Journal of Open Source Software 8 (2023), 5435. https://doi.org/10.21105/joss.05435

 as well as the version of APECSS you've used for your work, e.g.